 fbpx

-10 Tips for Winning Facility Management Contracts
+10 Tips for Winning Facility Maintenance Contracts

-October 23, 2023 | Read: 12 minutes
+October 23, 2023 | Read: 13 minutes

 Download infographic How To Monitor Contracts with Software

-What Are Facility Management Contracts?
+What Are Facility Maintenance Contracts?

-Types of Facility Management Contracts
+Types of Facility Maintenance Contracts

-• Seasonal plans, including services like snow removal, gutter cleaning, or pesticides
+• Seasonal plans: including services like snow removal, gutter cleaning, or pesticides.

-Main Components of a Facility Management Contract
+Main Components of a Facility Maintenance Contract

-As noted earlier, facility management contracts can be built and customized to suit any circumstance or building type.
+As noted earlier, facility maintenance contracts can be built and customized to suit any circumstance or building type.
 However, there are many components of contracts that overlap.
 Let’s review what you need to include.

 Contract Overview